y-HOLIDAY/Library-Database/README.md

 - CREATE Tables
 - run QUERIES

-Used MySQL to set up and run the database in order to take screenshot examples of said queries.
+Used MySQL to set up and run the database
-To be improved with more Check constraints over time